thanhhoann/obsidian/Piz.md

 ## ideas

-- [ ] instead of sending messages, user can send email to other user.
+- [ ] sending messages is same as posting a post, use optimistic updates